Simon-N-Thornton/Roth-Touchline/README.md

 ### Thermostat parameters
-These parameters can be updated using the writeVal.cgi=variable=value
+These parameters can be updated using the writeVal.cgi?variable=value

 Gx indicates the thermostat index (0 to totalNumberofDevices-1)